Transforming Addiction Treatment: From Stigma to Support and Recovery

 Understanding the different factors that influence the health and economic costs of treating mental disorders should be essential to address a reality that continues to grow.
 And this is precisely what a study recently published by the prestigious journal Nature where the data of 27,540 patients receiving care for a mood or anxiety disorder in the United Kingdom’s National Health Service were economically evaluated.
 “The real cost of mental health care comes not from treating these illnesses, but from not treating them,” says study co-author Ana Catarino.
 “The longer patients wait, the more likely their problems will become more severe and that they will have a worse response as a result of that wait.”

-The conclusion of the research suggests that online cognitive-behavioral therapy could be the solution, since it offers similar clinical effectiveness but with shorter treatment times: “The potential of these findings when articulating mental health policies is substantial , particularly around the immediacy of access and the importance of results-focused quality management.”
+The conclusion of the research suggests that online cognitive-behavioral therapy might be the solution, since it offers similar clinical effectiveness but with shorter treatment times: “The potential of these findings when articulating mental health policies is substantial , particularly around the immediacy of access and the importance of results-focused quality management.”

-This study is valid for anxiety and depression disorders, but we still do not know if it could be a good resource for treating addictions.
+This study is valid for anxiety and depression disorders, but we still do not know if it might be a good resource for treating addictions.
 “The public offers the possibility if it is detected that patients have some impediment or barrier to being able to attend the service in person,” says Gual de Torrella.
 “But the usual thing is that patients prefer in-person care, the online option is sometimes difficult because at the time of the video call — even if it is at a scheduled time — they are in the middle of the street and the privacy conditions are not met. and confidentiality.”

 However, in other contexts, online therapy can make the person who is stopping using feel cared for even when they cannot attend therapy: “Now we have a boy who is going to have surgery and will have to spend a long time in the hospital.” .
 With online therapy we will be able to continue accompanying him, he will continue attending his group therapy,” he indicates.
 María Jesús Sánchez Placín, therapist with more than twenty years of experience.
 “For us, online therapy is a very useful complement, but its effectiveness will depend on the phase the patient is in and their level of motivation,” she reflects.